The Crazy World of Dog Zoomies

 Other common dog zoomie moments:

 Most dog owners tend to witness zoomies at similar times of day until the behaviour is outgrown.
-Puppy zoomies are most common during the ‘witching hour’, typically between 5-8pm, just before they settle down for the night.
+Puppy zoomies are most common during the witching hour, typically between 5 and 8 pm, just before they settle down for the night.

 Can Zoomies Be Harmful?

-The behaviour itself isn’t harmful but a dog running around at full speed can lead to accidents.
+The behaviour itself isn't harmful, but a dog running around at full speed can lead to accidents.
 Common dog zoomie injuries are caused by slipping on hard floors, ice, gravel or sand, or crashing into obstacles like furniture or trees.
-Your dog can have a zoomie at any moment, so if they’re outside off-lead, there’s a risk of them running into a road.
+Your dog can have a zoomie at any moment, so if they're off-lead outside, there's a risk they could run into a road.
 Sprains, fractures or breaks are all possible injuries that can occur during a zoomie session.

 Some dogs, particularly puppies, can get overexcited during zoomies and may nip or bite.
 This is common behaviour, but you should try to redirect that energy elsewhere by giving them a toy to focus on.
 Tug of war is a great game to play when your dog has sudden bursts of energy.